Dog sitting in man's lap in park

 As pack animals, dogs hunt and eat together, rest together, and sleep on top of each other at night.
 There is safety in numbers and dogs also like to stay socially connected.
 The best way to stay connected is to gather, huddle, and cuddle together during their normal routines.

-Sitting in Your Lap May Be a Learned Behavior
+Sitting in Your Lap May Be a Learned Behavior–More than Just a Cozy Spot?

 Not all dogs like sitting on laps.
 It simply isn’t comfortable for them.
 They would rather stretch out on the floor or in their own doggie bed.
 But some dogs learn to like sitting on laps and can be trained to do so.